 Halloween is a good time to make sure your pet has identification – a tag and a tattoo or microchip – in case your pet gets lost.
 Cats need identification too – even indoor cats — in case they bolt from fright.
 If your cat goes outdoors, consider keeping your cat indoors during the Halloween season.
 This is an easy Halloween safety tip that can save your cat’s life!

-Don’t feed candy and chocolate to pets
+Don’t feed candy and chocolate to dogs

 “Any sudden diet change will cause stomach upset in your animal,” says Dr. Jamie Lawson, BC SPCA chief animal health officer.
 “Feeding animals candy can lead to health problems such as diabetes or obesity,” says Lawson, “and chocolate is especially dangerous because it naturally contains theobromine, an ingredient which is toxic to cats and dogs.”